ParrotSec/documentation/src/en/what-is-parrot.md

 <h1 align="center">What is Parrot OS?</h1>

-Parrot Security (Parrot OS, Parrot) is a Free and Open source GNU/Linux distribution based on *Debian Testing* designed for security experts, developers and privacy aware people.
+Parrot Security (Parrot OS, Parrot) is a Free and Open source GNU/Linux distribution based on *Debian Stable* designed for security experts, developers and privacy aware people.

 It includes a full portable arsenal for IT security and digital forensics operations.
 It also includes everything you need to develop your own programs or protect your privacy while surfing the net.

-Parrot is available in the [Security](https://parrotsec.org/security-edition) and [Home](https://parrotsec.org/home-edition) Editions, even as VM and also on Docker.
+Parrot is available in three main editions, [Security](https://parrotsec.org/download/?version=security), [Home](https://parrotsec.org/download/?version=security) and [Architect](https://parrotsec.org/download/?version=architect) Edition, even as Virtual Machine (Virtual Box, Parallels and VMware), on [Raspberry Pi](https://parrotsec.org/download/?version=raspberry) and also on Docker.

+From version 5.0 LTS, support for ARM platforms (arm64 and armhf) is back, and some images are also available for boards like Raspberry Pi.

-The operating system ships by default with either MATE, KDE and XFCE (only Home Edition) Desktop Environments.
+The operating system ships by default with MATE Desktop Environment, but it is possible to install others DEs.

 \
 \

 ![ParrotOS Desktop](./images/parrot_desktop.png)

-<h5 align="center">Parrot Security 4.11 with MATE Desktop</h5>
+<h5 align="center">Parrot Security 5.0 with MATE Desktop</h5>

 \